robb-j/http-tar-unpacker/README.md

 and is setup to serve the content that is in `current` symlink.

 Once deployed, unpacker also cleans up its volume to remove any non-latest archives.
+It will only remove folders that are named with 64 hexadecimal characters (a-f & 0-9).

 > The symlink is to reduce the downtime when a build is happening
 > and means that it falls back to the previous "current" if something fails along the way.